mongodb/docs/content/enforce-keyfile-access-control-in-existing-replica-set.md

 ### Step 2: Copy the keyfile to each replica set member.

 Copy the keyfile to each server hosting the replica set members.
-Use a consistent location for each server.

-Important: Do not use shared network locations or storage mediums such as USB drives for storing the keyfile.

-Ensure that the user running the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) instances can access the keyfile.
+Ensure that the user running the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) instances is the owner of the file and can access the keyfile.

+Avoid storing the keyfile on storage mediums that can be easily disconnected from the hardware hosting the [``mongod``](https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod) instances, such as a
+USB drive or a network attached storage device.

 ### Step 3: Shut down all members of the replica set.